mihaela-valkanova/my-first-project/README.md

 - pandas
 - matplotlib

- # PowerBI Analysis
+ # Power BI Analysis

-  This is a simple PowerBI project that analyzes orders data directly in PowerBI.
+  This is a simple Excel project that analyzes orders data directly in Power BI.

   ## Key insights
   - Individual as a client type generates higher total amount than Company.